2023-Sustainable Industrial Processing Summit

 Cite this article as:

 Ivanic A and Lubej S. (2023).
 DESIGN AND PERFORMANCE OF LOAD-BEARING CONCRETE CONTAINING WASTE TIRE RUBBER AS A PARTIAL REPLACEMENT FOR FINE AGGREGATE.
 In F. Kongoli, S.M.
 Atnaw, H. Dodds, M. Mauntz, T. Turna, A. Faaij, J. Antrekowitsch, G. Hanke, H.W.
-Kua, M. Giorcelli (Eds.), Sustainable Industrial Processing Summit Intl.
+Kua, M. Giorcelli (Eds.), Sustainable Industrial Processing Summit Volume 12 Intl.
 Symp on Energy, Carbon, Biochar and Cement (pp. 49-60).
 Montreal, Canada: FLOGEN Star Outreach